n3twork5/xharvester/README.md

 ⚡ **xharvester v1.0** is a cross-platform enhanced Python-based reconnaissance and exploitation suite designed for security assessments of radio frequency (RF), wireless (Bluetooth & WiFi), industrial control systems (SCADA), and automotive systems with **automatic GitHub updates** and **full Android/Termux & IOS/a-Shell support**!

 ### Features
-- **🔄 Auto-Update System**: Option 99 now downloads latest version from GitHub automatically
+- **🔄 Auto-Update System**: Option 99 now downloads latest version from GitHub automatically.
+- **Preventing Attacks**: **Generate Security Report** option gives a brief knowledage of **rules to protect individuals against the threat module(Wi-Fi MODULE)**.
-- **📱 Android/Termux Support**: Full compatibility with Android devices using Termux
+- **🤖 Android/Termux Support**: Full compatibility with Android devices using Termux.
-- **🍏 iOS/iPadOS Support**: Native support for a-Shell and iSH apps with Shortcuts integration
+- **🍏 iOS/iPadOS Support**: Native support for a-Shell and iSH apps with Shortcuts integration.
-- **🌍 Cross-Platform Detection**: Automatic platform detection (Linux/Windows/macOS/iOS/Android)
+- **🌍 Cross-Platform Detection**: Automatic platform detection (Linux/Windows/macOS/iOS/Android).
-- **Platform-Specific Security**: Adaptive security based on platform capabilities
+- **Platform-Specific Security**: Adaptive security based on platform capabilities.
-- **💾 Backup & Restore**: Automatic backup creation during updates with rollback support
+- **💾 Backup & Restore**: Automatic backup creation during updates with rollback support.
-- **🚗 Professional Automotive Module**: Based on "The Car Hacker's Handbook" by Craig Smith, Go search and learn more and unlock the hidden feautures of your vehicle
+- **🚗 Professional Automotive Module**: Based on "The Car Hacker's Handbook" by Craig Smith, Go search and learn more and unlock the hidden feautures of your vehicle.
-- **5 Complete Security Modules**: Bluetooth, WiFi, Automotive, RF, and SCADA/ICS testing
+- **5 Complete Security Modules**: Bluetooth, WiFi, Automotive, RF, and SCADA/ICS testing.

 ## Overview
-Moving beyond traditional web OSINT, xharvester allows security researchers, red teams, and penetration testers to interact with the electromagnetic spectrum.
-It provides a structured approach to discovering, fingerprinting, exploiting and assessing the security posture of devices ranging from WiFi routers and Bluetooth peripherals to critical Industrial Control Systems (ICS) and modern automotive vehicles.
+Moving beyond traditional web OSINT & exploitations, xharvester allows security researchers, red teams, and penetration testers to interact with the electromagnetic spectrum.
+It provides a structured approach to discovering, fingerprinting, exploiting and assessing the security posture of devices ranging from WiFi routers and Bluetooth peripherals to critical Industrial Control Systems (ICS),modern automotive vehicles and radio frequency(RF).

 ## ✨ Core Framework Features
 Unified Command & Control: A single Python-based interface to orchestrate a wide array of specialized hardware and software tools.

-Modular Architecture: Enables users to run xharvestor in full-spectrum.
+Modular Architecture: Enables users to run xharvestor in full-spectrum with a key.

 Automated Evidence Collection: Automatically saves all findings in structured, standardized formats: